 We are here to help and support you with your future plans, and this includes if you decide to go to university.

-We can help you with exploring the different course options available, the application process, and personal statement writing.
-For further information on the different post-18 options, click here:
+Our Progression to HE Advisors can help you with exploring the different course options available, the application process, and personal statement writing.

-If you are applying for a Conservatoire, part-time degree, or other type of course you may need to apply directly through the institutions’ own website.
+Most applications to go to uni are made through ucas.com, where you will need to create a UCAS Hub account.
+If you are applying for a Conservatoire or Private School, you may need to apply directly through the institutions’ own website.

 How many courses/places can I apply for?